monome/docs/serialosc/setup.md

 #### still not working?

-If you are on MacOS 10.15, there may be additional steps necessary.
+Do you have TouchOSC Bridge or TouchOSC Editor installed?
+Try removing them and installing [the latest versions](https://hexler.net/products/touchosc).
+You should be able to run both TouchOSC and serialosc, but we've found that reinstalling the TouchOSC software is necessary in some situations.

 Do you have any Wacom drivers installed?
 Please follow [these removal steps](https://www.wacom.com/en-in/support?guideTitle=How-do-I-uninstall-(manually)-and-re-install-the-Wacom-driver-on-Mac-OS-for-a-Pen-Tablet%2C-Pen-Display%2C-or-Pen-Computer%3F&guideId=002-235), as we've found that these drivers can block serialosc.

-After (or if you don't have any Wacom drivers installed), try the "uninstalling d2xx drivers" steps from [page 18 of this guide](https://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf) and try installing [the FTDI driver](https://www.ftdichip.com/Drivers/VCP/MacOSX/FTDIUSBSerialDriver_v2_4_2.dmg) manually.
+Then (or first, if you don't have TouchOSC or Wacom drivers installed) try the "uninstalling d2xx drivers" steps from [page 18 of this guide](https://www.ftdichip.com/Support/Documents/AppNotes/AN_134_FTDI_Drivers_Installation_Guide_for_MAC_OSX.pdf) and try installing [the FTDI driver](https://www.ftdichip.com/Drivers/VCP/MacOSX/FTDIUSBSerialDriver_v2_4_2.dmg) manually.

 If you've reached this point and things still aren't working, please contact [help@monome.org](mailto:help@monome.org) with screenshots of what you see in steps 1-4, what you see in the Max console (CMD+B), and your Mac's OS version.